ionutalexandruisac/goIRCBot/README.md

 Basic IRC Bot written in GO as a side/passion project.

-Requires https://github.com/thoj/go-ircevent (define as "irc").
+Requires the following library: https://github.com/thoj/go-ircevent (defined as "irc").

+Version 0.1